Western Libraries: Collections

 Weldon Library serves the faculties of Arts & Humanities, Information & Media Studies and Social Science.
 Highlights of the collection include materials in the Government Publications Research Collection and an extensive collection of research materials on microfilm and microfiche.

-The library has approximately 9 million items in print and on microfilm, making it the fourth-largest academic library in Canada.
-The university archives are also located in the library, along with other special archives, including the Canadian Tire Heritage Collection, and the J.J.
-Talman Regional Collection, which archives material from throughout southwestern Ontario.

-The ground floor contains periodicals and microfilm, and the first floor, where the entrance is located, contains circulation and research desks, as well as archives of government publications.
-The second through fifth floors contain the main collection of books, as well as reading and study areas.
+Western Libraries, including Weldon Library, has a collection of approximately 5.9 million items.

 Pride Library

 The Pride Library is a collection of over 6,000 books, periodicals, and audio-visual resources by and about LGBT people housed within the D.B.
 Weldon Library.
 The library is the first official queer resource centre at a Canadian university.
 Since its founding in the Faculty of Arts in the late 1990s, The Pride Library has grown with the support of donors, volunteers, faculty, and administrators.

 Subjects include the gay liberation movement, gay and lesbian literary history, coming out, women's health and safety, homophobia, bisexuality, trans life, pornography, censorship, and same-sex marriage.
 Also included in the collection are early sexology works, homophobic classics, and queer pulps from the 1950s and 1960s.

 The Pride Library was founded by Professor James Miller in his office in 1997.
 In the summer of 2005, it was relocated on the main floor of the Weldon Library and officially reopened on February 14, 2006.
 A donation of $50,000 from the university administration in the spring of 2006 covered the renovation of the new space and the conversion of the catalogued books into a circulating collection.